 The DVO is the only University-based department in South Africa that offers undergraduate and postgraduate courses in Viticulture and Oenology.
 The department has at its disposal well-equipped research facilities, including experimental and commercial vineyards, a small-scale teaching experimental cellar and an industry-scale research and training cellar.
 Research projects are supported by competitive grants awarded to the department by industry or government institutions.
-The department enjoys national and international recognition, and maintains contact and research collaboration with many national and international universities and research organisations, such as the Australian Wine Research Institute in Adelaide, Australia, the universities of Burgundy, Bordeaux and Montpellier in France, Aucland University in New Zealand; Slovenian Agricultural Institute in Slovenia; Fachhochschule Geisenheim University; Corvinus University, Budapest, Hungary; KRF Research Institute for Viticulture and Enology, Eger; Fondatione Edmund Mach in Trento, Italy.
-Mutual arrangements and agreements entail student and staff exchanges, as well as many collaborative research projects.
+The department enjoys national and international recognition, and maintains contact and research collaboration with many national and international universities and research organisations, such as the Australian Wine Research Institute in Adelaide, Australia, the universities of Burgundy, Bordeaux and Montpellier in France, Auckland University in New Zealand; Slovenian Agricultural Institute in Slovenia; Fachhochschule Geisenheim University; Corvinus University, Budapest and KRF Research Institute for Viticulture and Enology, Eger in Hungary; Fondazione Edmund Mach in Trento, Italy.
+Mutual arrangements and agreements entail under-graduate and post-graduate student and staff exchanges, as well as many collaborative research projects.